glemaitre/scikit-learn-common-test/doc/develop.rst

 Instantiation
 ^^^^^^^^^^^^^

+# TODO: This is a repetition of the parameters_init section below.

 This concerns the creation of an object.
 The object's ``__init__`` method might accept constants as arguments that determine the estimator's behavior (like the C constant in SVMs).
 It should not, however, take the actual training